 The books about the Wool City Rivals came about to explain how and why things occurred as they did rather than simply state what happened.
 My frustration has been that such questions tend to be overlooked in football histories and in consequence, left unanswered.
 Equally fundamental, I have discovered through my own research into the history of Bradford football that there have been superficial explanations as well as inaccuracies in earlier narratives that are misleading and need to be revisited.
 Bradford football is the prisoner of its history but sadly that history has been distorted by myths and erroneous claims.

 I recall that as a teenager there was nothing to read about the history of either Bradford club and a motivation for this project has been to ensure that future generations who wish to discover that history will have a wide-ranging source of reference about Bradford football.
 Succeeding generations inherit football clubs and it is their prerogative to determine their identity and future traditions.
-However all institutions including football clubs derive strength from continuity and a shared identity which is why I believe awareness of their history is important and needs to be documented.
+All institutions including football clubs derive strength from continuity and a shared identity and that is why I believe awareness of their history is important and needs to be documented.

 News about future books in the bantamspast History Revisited series will be provided on the BANTAMSPAST website [www.bantamspast.net] and through Twitter: @jpdewhirst.
 Updates will also be provided by email and if you wish to be added to our mailing please make sure that we have your details [em: books at bantamspast dot net].